praveenjalasutram/Darkweb-Inspector/README.md

 - The Tkinter library (which is included with Python)
 - The requests and BeautifulSoup libraries (which can be installed using pip install requests beautifulsoup4)

+## How to install Prerequisites

+* Download Python 3 from here: https://www.python.org/download/releases/3.0/

+After you installed Python3, To install the required libraries in Python 3, you can use the pip package manager.
+Here are the steps you can follow to install the Tkinter library (which is included with Python), and the requests and BeautifulSoup libraries (which can be installed using pip):

+1. Open a terminal or command prompt.

+2. Make sure you have pip installed.
+You can check if pip is installed by running the following command:

+`pip --version`

+If pip is installed, you should see a message indicating the version of pip that is installed.
+If pip is not installed, you can install it by running the following command:

+`python3 -m ensurepip --upgrade`

+Install the requests library by running the following command:

+`pip install requests`

+Install the BeautifulSoup library by running the following command:

+`pip install beautifulsoup4`

+Once these libraries are installed, you should be able to use them in your Python scripts.

 ## Running the Script
 To run the keyword search script, open a terminal or command prompt and navigate to the directory where the script is located.
 Then enter the following command: